Vahor/next-broken-links/packages/next-broken-links/README.md

 The experimental nextjs [Statically Typed Links](https://nextjs.org/docs/app/api-reference/config/typescript#statically-typed-links) feature is not enough for catch all segments.
 This tool helps in that case.

+Plus as we check links directly in the `.next` (or `out`) directory, we also check for broken links coming from CMS or other external sources.
+Whereas the next features is only limited to the `<Link>` tags present directly in the code.\
+But that's also a limit of our tool as we can only check server side rendered links.

 ### Features

 - Check broken links for public assets (images, json etc...)